Police Officer (Laterals & Waivers)

 AÂPolice Officer WaiverÂis an applicant who meets one of the following conditions:

-- Has successfully completed field training, probation, and is currently operating as fully functional sworn peace officer in municipal policing within the United States or its Territories; OR,
+- Has successfully completed field training, probation, and is currently operating as fully functional sworn peace officer in municipal, county or state policing within the United States or its Territories; OR,

 - IsÂa former Arizona P.O.S.T. certified peace officer who has left their position more than 3 years ago.Â